 The Global Bypass button lets you bypass the entire plug-in.
 While most

 hosts already provide the ability to bypass plug-ins, our internal global bypass feature is

-guaranteed to work correctly in linear-phase mode or Natural Phase mode (compensating for the latency of the plug-in) and
+guaranteed to work correctly in Linear Phase or Natural Phase mode (compensating for the latency of the plug-in) and

 also applies soft bypassing to avoid clicks.
 While the plug-in is bypassed, the EQ display

-dims, the bypass button becomes red, and a red line at the top of the output level button
+dims and a red line at the top of the bypass button appears.

 Using the Phase Invert toggle button, you can flip the phase of the output

 signal.
 While Phase Invert is active, the button becomes blue, and a blue line at the top of